Your browser does not support iframes.

 JEE Advanced Qualifying Marks

 To be considered for admission at an IIT, the candidate has to score a minimum percentage of marks overall and also in the individual subjects depending on his or her category.
-Candidates can check the minimum qualifying marks for JEE Advanced 2017 from the table below.
+Candidates can check the minimum percentage of marks for JEE Advanced 2019 from the table below.

 Common rank list (CRL)